richard-scryber/scryber.core/docs/component_sizing.rst

 If an individual side property is set, then this will override any value set on all.

-The margins or padding attributes on elements can be set with 1, 2 or 4 values.
+The margins or padding attributes on tags can alsp be set with 1, 2 or 4 values.
 If only one is provided it will be applied to each.
 If 4 are provided, they will be applied to each individual value in the `top`, `right`, `bottom`, `left` (as per html padding).
 If
 2 are provided the first will be applied to the top and bottom, the second to the left and right.